rule

 Text 46

 So near to me and only a child really, he is nevertheless rooted in complete fearlessness; just like a mistreated dog that always keeps its tail curved, will he never forget the wrong I did to him.
+(Vedabase)

 Text 47

 Definitely will this unlimited glory and immortality of his lack of fear for whatever, from wherever he was opposed, be the cause of my death sooner or later.'
+(Vedabase)

 Text 48

-Thus ruminating face downward he lost a great deal of his splendor.
-Shanda and Amarka, the two sons of the preceptor, then spoke secretively to him.
+Thus ruminating with his face downward, he lost a great deal of his splendor.
+Shanda and Amarka, the two sons of Us'anā [S'ukrācārya], then spoke to him in private.

 Text 49

-'Conquered by you alone do all the leaders of the three worlds tremble when you lift your eyebrows; you have nothing to fear from him o master, nor do we see the point really of worrying about the qualities and faults of this or that child.
+'All the leaders of the three worlds who are dominated by you alone, tremble when you lift your eyebrows.
+You have nothing to fear from him, oh master.
+We do not understand why you should worry about the qualities and faults of some child.

 Text 50

-Just keep him bound in the ropes of Varuna until our guru S'ukrâcârya returns, so that he, afraid, may not run off; helped by the more experienced will the intelligence be found when his person grows older.'
+Just keep him bound by the ropes of Varuna until our guru S'ukrā returns, so that he does not flee out of fear.
+Assisted by people with more experience [like us], he will develop the intelligence getting older.'

-Until our guru S'ukrâcârya returns, just keep him bound with the ropes of Varuna so that he, afraid, may not run off; helped by the more experienced the intelligence will come when a person grows older.'
+Just keep him bound in the ropes of Varuna until our guru S'ukrācārya returns, so that he, afraid, may not run off; helped by the more experienced will the intelligence be found when his person grows older.'
 (Vedabase)

 Text 51

-This way being advised he took heed of what the sons of the spiritual master had told him and thus was Prahlâda practically taught what the civil virtues of kings are.
+Thus being advised he took heed of what the sons of the spiritual master told him and so it happened that Prahlāda was instructed in the duties of the members of a royal household.

-This way being advised he took heed of what the sons of the spiritual master had told him and thus was Prahlâda factually taught what would be the duty of kings in their household life.
+This way being advised he took heed of what the sons of the spiritual master had told him and thus was Prahlāda practically taught what the civil virtues of kings are.
 (Vedabase)

 Text 52

-The formal duty, the economy and the regulation of desire were time and again systematically laid out before Prahlâda o King, who was as humble as he was submissive [compare B.G.
+The formal duty, the economy and the regulation of desire were time and again systematically laid out before Prahlāda o King, who was as humble as he was submissive [compare B.G.
 14: 20 & 26].
 (Vedabase)

 Text 53